Table of Contents

 Cement is an important type of construction material that is necessary for almost all types of civil engineering works.
-Cement is the main material of concrete technology and constructions.
+Cement is the main material of concrete technology and construction.
 Cement can be defined as the binding material having both cohesive and adhesive properties thereby capable of bonding the mineral fragments into a compact mass.
 Due to the immense importance of cement in the strength and durability of the structures, it is necessary to ascertain the quality of cement being used.
-Hence, a number of tests have to be conducted so as to ensure the quality of the cement.
+Hence, several tests have to be conducted to ensure the quality of the cement.
 One such quality control test of cement is the Fineness test.

 The general procedure of the fineness test has been briefly discussed below.

 1. Weighing Balance with an accuracy of 1mg.